Berry Head House: Library

 In the ground of the property, Lyte wrote the words to the Hymn "Abide with Me" and "Praise, my soul, the King of heaven".
 Lyte built up a library in the house which was described as "one of the most valuable libraries in the Southwest of England".
 The library took 17 days of auctions to sell in London.

 Ownership

 The building was also the home to the photographer Farnham Maxwell-Lyte and was linked to Sir Henry Churchill Maxwell-Lyte.
-Evelyn George Martin a guest of Lyte family, and lived at Berry Head between his school terms at Eton College.
-A plaque was unveiled in May 2013 to commemorate Martin's time spend at the house.
+Evelyn George Martin, a famous sailor, writer and cricketer, was a guest of the Lyte family, and lived at Berry Head between his school terms at Eton College.
+A plaque was unveiled in May 2013 to commemorate Martin's time spent at the house.

 The house remained with Lyte's descendants until 1949 when it was turned into the Berry Head Hotel.
 The house was sold by James Arthur Palmes, only surviving son of Arthur Lindsay Palmes and Alice Massingberd Maxwell Hogg (granddaughter of HF Lyte) but other parts of the estate were sold off later, including the Berry Head Forts and Headland.
 Berry Head Farmhouse was sold by the family in the 1990s.